Holler House: 100th anniversary

 In preparation for its 100th anniversary, Holler House received its first thorough cleaning in 40 years.
 During this cleaning, five two-hole 15-pound wooden bowling balls were found.

-Same appearance as one century ago
+Original vintage appearance

 Holler House still looks much the same as it did a century ago.
-The lanes are made of real wood that was laid over a century ago, not the synthetic wood found in modern bowling alleys.
-It still has a manual pin-spotting mechanism on each lane, that pin boys return the bowlers' balls by rolling them down a traditional "overlane" return-track between the two lanes.
-Scores from bowling games are documented from paper hanging on the wall.
+The lanes are of real wood laid over a century ago, not the synthetic wood found in modern bowling alleys.
+It still has a manual pin-spotting mechanism on each lane, and pin boys return bowlers' balls by rolling them down a traditional "overlane" return-track between the two lanes.
+Game scores are recorded on paper hanging on the wall.

 Memorabilia and the beer sold

 Memorabilia dating back to as early as 1912 is displayed.
 Prices in the early days were 25 cents for a hot beef sandwich and 25 cents plus deposit for a half-gallon of beer.
 During Prohibition, liquor was stored under a baby's crib on the assumption the police would not look there.
 There are no chairs in the bowling alley.
 Reflecting the ethnic background of the neighborhood, there are Polish eagle crests above the bowling lanes.

 Holler House sells only bottled beer, with the exception of Schlitz in a can.
 There is nothing on tap.